jbaraga/BasicGames/README.md

 The GUI launcher macOS app, which launches each game in separate window in SwiftTerm.
 Contains additional goodies, including ability to view the original Basic code for each game (which is unlocked as an Easter Egg after successful game play).

-The **play** command line tool is embedded in the BasicGames app ([Embedding a command-line tool in a sandboxed app](https://developer.apple.com/documentation/xcode/embedding-a-helper-tool-in-a-sandboxed-app)).

 ### play target

-Executable CLI program containing all games, which is embedded in the BasicGames app.
-This will not run as a separate CLI due to App Sandbox capability
+Executable CLI program containing all games, which is embedded in the BasicGames app as a helper tool ([Embedding a command-line tool in a sandboxed app](https://developer.apple.com/documentation/xcode/embedding-a-helper-tool-in-a-sandboxed-app)).
+This can not be run as a separate CLI due to App Sandbox capability.

 ### bplay target

 Executable CLI program containing all games, identical to play target without App Sandbox capability, which can be run as a standalone CLI in any terminal app.
-If run in the macOS Terminal app, some customizations of the Terminal window can be enabled by un-commenting terminal setup commands in the ConsoleIO.swift file.
+If run in the macOS Terminal app, some customizations of the Terminal window can be enabled by un-commenting terminal setup commands in the [ConsoleIO](ConsoleIO.swift) file.

 ## Contribution